 Do you know which social media apps your teenager is using?
 Facebook?
 So last year.
 Twitter?
 Um, that was last week.
-In fact, some teenagers switch social media services as soon as the next new thing appears—or too many adults show up—making it tough, if not impossible, for parents to keep tabs.
+In fact, some teenagers switch social media services as soon as the next new thing appears—or too many adults show up.
+This makes it tough, if not impossible, for parents to keep tabs.

 But that doesn’t mean you shouldn’t try and there are a few ways to do that.
 For starters, set the expectation with your teenager (ideally, when he or she first gets a phone or Internet-enabled device, but it’s never to late to start) that you will be checking the device from time to time to see what they’re up to.

 Looking At Teen Social Sites

 Lay ground rules for how you expect the device to be used and what will happen if these rules are broken (like, perhaps, confiscating the phone for several days or a week or more, depending on the offense).
 Then follow through.
 Periodically, pick up the device, look at what apps are installed.
 Open them up to see what they are and how your teenager is using them.
 Familiarize yourself with the lingo of texting, so if you see something like “gnrn,” you’ll know it means “get naked right now.”
 Yep, we’re serious about that one.

 Require your teenager to friend or accept your follow on social media, though this won’t help if your teenager is using a new social media app you don’t know about.
 Hint: if your teenager is suddenly rarely active on a social media platform where you’re friends, then that may be a clue she’s moved on to somewhere else.